SixBeeps/VOCALOIDParser/README.md

 With this library, anyone with a valid VOCALOID5 project can make their own programs using .vpr files.
 The possibilities are endless.

 ## Installation and Usage
 Add the package to your project through NuGet See more information about adding VOCALOIDParser to your project on the [nuget.org page](https://www.nuget.org/packages/VOCALOIDParser/1.0.2).
-Currently, only .NET 6.0 and above is supported.
+It is built using .NET 8.0.
-Current version: `VOCALOIDParser.1.0.2`
+Current version: `VOCALOIDParser.1.1.0`

 Example of usage:
 ```csharp